XiaoLuLu06/HEEPstor/README.md

 <p align="left"><img src="docs/HEEPstor_logo.png" width="500"></p>

-HEEPstor is an acceleration platform targeting ultra-low-power tensor computation built over the [X-HEEP](https://github.com/esl-epfl/x-heep) platform, extending it with a hybridly-quantized systolic array to optimize matrix-matrix multiply (GEMM) operations with FP32 activations and INT8 quantized-weights for neural networks.

-HEEPstor is integrated with the PyTorch Python Machine Learning to streamline the model to hardware-accelerated edge-AI workflow.
-HEEPstor can automatically convert a PyTorch module into a hardware-accelerated C++ X-Heep application using our hybridly-quantized systolic-array, automatically handling weight quantization, DNN layer operator execution and buffer management.
-HEEPstor also generates a quantized PyTorch model after weight-quantization, to easily evaluate the X-Heep model accuracy without needing to run the whole test on the embedded device.
+HEEPstor is an open-hardware co-design framework for Post-Training Quantized Machine Learning at the edge, built on top of the X-HEEP platform.

+It enables seamless deployment of unmodified PyTorch models on X-HEEP-based RISC-V heterogeneous SoCs with custom ML accelerators, enabling rapid design space exploration, optimization and evaluation of novel ML hardware accelerators with real machine learning workloads defined using PyTorch.

+This repository also contains a hybridly-quantized systolic array accelerator that serves as a hardware accelerator back-end for HEEPstor, providing end-to-end deployment from PyTorch models to a fully functional X-HEEP RISC-V SoC targeting FPGAs.

-# Capabilities
+# Key features

-HEEPstor can currently:

-- Automatically generate X-Heep C++ applications implementing a given PyTorch model (see below section for supported layer modules)
+- **Automated Model Deployment:** Convert PyTorch models directly into hardware-accelerated C++ X-HEEP applications.
-- Quantize the weights of a PyTorch model to INT8, and re-scale the results seamlessly to achieve both the accuracy of FP32 activations and the area, energy and memory savings of INT8 weights
+- **Hybrid Quantization:** Quantize the weights of any PyTorch model to INT8, and re-scale the results seamlessly to achieve both the accuracy of FP32 activations and part of the area, energy and memory savings of INT8 weights.
+- **Performance Analysis:** Create memory usage and detailed per-layer inference performance reports.
+- **Hardware Flexibility**: Clean hardware abstraction layers and modular design that enable optimization and exploration of different GEMM accelerator architectures while maintaining the same software interface.
-- Generate an INT8 weight-quantized PyTorch model from a given PyTorch model to easily evaluate the accuracy of the embedded quantized model on a desktop Python C++
+- **Quantized Accuracy Evaluation**: Generate a fakely-quantized PyTorch model to efficiently evaluate post-quantization accuracy on the whole test dataset using GPU acceleration.
-- Generate an example `main.cpp` file performing an inference with given example data, and compare the output against the PyTorch model golden output
-- Generate detailed per-layer inference performance reports on the embedded device
-- Target either an accelerated hybridly-quantized systolic array or software
-- Seamlessly support GPU-trained models

-## Currently supported PyTorch layer modules
+## Supported PyTorch layer modules

-Currently, the following PyTorch layer modules are supported.
-The main module must be a `torch.nn.Sequential`, which contains one of the following layers:
+The framework requires the main PyTorch module to be a `nn.Sequential` containing any of these layers:

-- `nn.Linear`: with weights (which are quantized) and bias
+- `nn.Linear`
 - `nn.ReLU`
 - `nn.Conv2d`
 - `nn.Flatten`